neptune-ai/neptune-fetcher/README.md

 ```

 __Returns__:
-`Iterator` of dictionaries with Neptune Run identifiers, custom identifiers and names.
+`Iterator` of dictionaries with Neptune run identifiers, custom identifiers and names.

 ---